uncms-dev/uncms/docs/walkthrough.md

 On the "Add a page" screen, the available page types are broken down into classifiers.
 Really, this is just a heading under which this page type will appear.
 At Onespacemedia we use 'apps' for content models whose primary purpose it is to display links to other content, and 'content' for content models for which the content is primarily on-page.
 That's just our convention; you can actually name this anything you like.
-The CMS doesn't mind!
+UnCMS doesn't mind!

 The `icon` attribute will, as you may have guessed, be displayed in the "Add a page" screen too.
 This attribute should be a path inside your static files directory.